hyperledger-labs/splice/README.md

      - If the file defining the class exists in the OSS repo but not in our fork, copy it over manually.
 You should also fix `copy-canton.sh` to ensure it gets copied over correctly in the future.
      - If the file already exists in our fork, you may need to [update the build dependencies](#updating-canton-build-dependencies).
-6. Step 5 may have made changes to `package-lock.json` files; commit all of these changes.
+7. Step 5 may have made changes to `package-lock.json` files; commit all of these changes.
+   Note that you might need to fix the file formatting or dars.lock files (see the next points), due to the usage of `--no-verify` when committing in steps 1-4.
-7. Run `sbt damlDarsLockFileUpdate` and commit the changes to `daml/dars.lock`.
+8. Run `sbt damlDarsLockFileUpdate` and commit the changes to `daml/dars.lock`.
-8. Run `sbt cantonDarsLockFileUpdate` and commit the changes to `canton/dars.lock`.
+9. Run `sbt cantonDarsLockFileUpdate` and commit the changes to `canton/dars.lock`.
-9. Make a PR with your changes, so CI starts churning.
+10. Make a PR with your changes, so CI starts churning.
-10. If there are any, remove all `*.rej` files.
+11. If there are any, remove all `*.rej` files.
-11. Once complete, close your "bump canton fork" issue, create a new one, and assign the new issue to a random person in the team (ideally on a different squad from you).
+12. Once complete, close your "bump canton fork" issue, create a new one, and assign the new issue to a random person in the team (ideally on a different squad from you).

 You can refer to https://github.com/DACH-NY/canton-network-node/pull/446/commits for an example of how the update PR should look like.